Caramel apple

 Caramel apples or toffee apples are whole apples covered in a layer of caramel.
-They are created by dipping or rolling apples-on-a-stick in hot caramel, sometimes then rolling them in nuts or other small savories or confections, and allowing them to cool.
+They are created by dipping or rolling apples on a stick in hot caramel, sometimes rolling them in nuts or other toppings, and allowing them to cool.
 When these additional ingredients, such as nut toppings, are added, the caramel apple can be called a taffy apple.

 Production

 Bags of caramels are commonly sold during the fall months in America for making caramel apples.

 For high-volume production of caramel apples, a sheet of caramel can be wrapped around the apple, followed by heating the apple to melt the caramel evenly onto it.
 This creates a harder caramel that is easier to transport but more difficult to eat.
-Caramel apple production at home usually involves melting pre-purchased caramel candies for dipping or making a homemade caramel from ingredients like corn syrup, brown sugar, butter, and vanilla.
+Making caramel apples at home usually involves melting pre-purchased caramel candy or making fresh caramel using corn syrup, brown sugar, butter, and vanilla.
 Homemade caramel generally results in a softer, creamier coating.

 In recent years, it has become increasingly popular to decorate caramel apples for holidays like Halloween.
-Methods used to do this include applying sugar or salt to softened caramel, dipping cooled, hardened apples in white or milk chocolate, or painting designs onto finished caramel apples with white chocolate colored with food coloring.
+Instead of the usual brown caramel dipping, during Halloween, decorations can include apples dipped in white or milk chocolate, or painting designs onto finished apples using sugar or food coloring.

 Classically, the preferred apples for use in caramel apples are tart-tasting apples with a crisp texture such as Granny Smith.